KidPudel/Iggy-s-Vault/gamedev/godot/Layered architecture in Godot.md

 |Externalized data|`InventorySystem` owns ItemInstances|
 |Shared pool|`HealthSystem` stores `{entity_id → hp}` for all entities|

-Systems are `RefCounted`—pure logic, no scene tree, testable in isolation.
+Systems are `RefCounted`—pure logic, no scene tree, testable in isolation, they are purely truth machines.

 ### Why Managers